 Dr. Howland is married to Suzanne (Rehrig) Howland, a lifelong Lehighton resident and principal in the Lehighton Area School District.
 They currently reside in the borough of Lehighton, along with their two children, Addison and Anna.

-With a pair of left-handed dentists sitting chairside at Howland & Traube Family Dental, it begs the question: can two lefties ever be right?
+With a pair of left-handed dentists sitting chairside at Howland & Lacey Family Dental, it begs the question: can two lefties ever be right?

 “Always,” Dr. Howland says.